How To Start An Affiliate Website In the UK – Is It Hard?

 Useful post: How to choose a niche online – passion vs profit.

 - You need a website.
-You could start off with a free website in the beginning, but in order to progress, you will need your own domain eventually – however, you can switch over at a later date, if you want to just get your feet wet.
+You could start off with a free website in the beginning, but in order to progress, you will need a domain that you own eventually – however, you can switch over at a later date, if you want to just get your feet wet and see what this is all about.

-Useful post: How to build a free website today.
+Useful post: How to make money with a simple blog.

 - You need some decent training.
 This could be free or paid.
 For example, there is tonnes of info out there online, via blogs, websites and YouTube about how to get started online with affiliate marketing.

-However, I personally spent months learning via this method and ended up more lost than ever.
+I personally spent months trying to learn for free from blogs and YouTube and ended up more lost than ever.

-There are also a vast amount of people trying to promote push-button systems and get-rich-quick type products.
+There are also a vast amount of people trying to promote push-button systems and get-rich-quick type products as well.

 Who wouldn’t want to take the easy and quick road to wealth and riches?